Panchakki

-Panchakki, known as the water mill.
-This monument is located in Aurangabad, Maharashtra, displays the scientific thought process put in medieval Indian architecture.
+Panchakki, a water mill, is located in Aurangabad, Maharashtra, displays the scientific thought process put in medieval Indian architecture.
 It was designed to generate energy via water brought down from a spring on a mountain.
-The building, attached to the dargah of Baba Shah Musafir a Sufi saint is located in a garden near the Mahmud Darvaza and consist of a mosque, a madrassa, a kacheri, a minister's house, a sarai and houses for zananas.
+The building, attached to the dargah of Baba Shah Musafir, a Sufi saint, is located in a garden near the Mahmud Darvaza and consist of a mosque, a madrassa, a kacheri, a minister's house, a sarai and houses for zananas.

 History

 Most of the buildings in the dargah complex (including Panchakki) were erected by Turktaz Khan, a noble on the staff of Nizam-ul-Mulk Asaf Jah in about 1695 A. D. The oblong reservoir in front of the mosque and fountains were added 20 years later by Jamil Beg Khan.
-Dating back to the 17th century, this ingenious water mill was designed to use the energy generated by flowing water from a nearby spring to turn the large grinding stones of the flour mill.
-Shah Mosafar died in Hijri 1110.
-This watermill was used to grind grain for the pilgrims and disciples of saints as well as for the troops of the garrison.
+This water mill was designed to use the energy generated by flowing water from a nearby spring to turn the large grinding stones of the flour mill.
+Shah Musafir died in 1689.
+The watermill was used to grind grain for the pilgrims and disciples of saints as well as for the troops of the garrison.